-How to tell if a pearl is real?
-The world today, especially in the gemstone business, is full of counterfeits and imitations.
+Authentic pearls are stunning and valuable – but how to tell if a pearl is real?
+These days, the market is full of counterfeits and imitations, especially in the gemstone business.
 The pearl industry is not an exception.
 Before, pearls were only found in the wild.
 This made pearls very rare.
-Today, technology makes fake pearls look so real.
-So, the probability of getting a counterfeit pearl can be high.
+Today, technology makes fake pearls look remarkably real, which means that the probability of purchasing faux pearls is high.

 Counterfeit pearl products change over time.
-An imitation pearl today, may not have the same features as a counterfeit pearl a couple of years ago.
+An imitation pearl (made from glass or plastic) may not have the same features as a counterfeit pearl a couple of years ago.
 Therefore, the best way to know how to tell if pearls are real is by knowing the features of an authentic pearl.
 So let’s learn how to tell if a pearl is real.

 Feeling the Pearl

 The first and the easiest way to tell if a pearl is real is by feeling it.
 When you touch a real pearl, it feels cool and warms up when worn.
 Fake pearls feel warm, and can be sticky when felt with fingers.
 In fact, the coolness to the touch tip, although simple, is one of the fastest and most efficient ways to tell if a pearl is authentic.
 A natural pearl has a unique weight.
 Counterfeits may have a weight that is ridiculously small or an exaggerated heavyweight.
 Fake pearls made of plastic will feel very light, while glass pearls will be heavier.

 How to Tell is Pearls Are Real: Shape and Surface